-- Students begin by appreciating the need for a safe environment; learn about hand tools, their use and the skills related to them. - The students are also introduced to simple design and problem solving. - Because the students are involved in the design process they tend to be more motivated and interested in their work. - Within their practical work, students will be involved with: design, communication of ideas, characteristics of materials, processes for working, tools and equipment. - Creation of a tic-tac-toe board game - Use of Google Sketch-Up with a focus on technical drawing - Introduction to using a drill
+- Students begin by appreciating the need for a safe environment; learn about hand tools, their use and the skills related to them. - The students are also introduced to simple design and problem solving. - Because the students are involved in the design process they tend to be more motivated and interested in their work. - Within their practical work, students will be involved with: design, communication of ideas, characteristics of materials, processes for working, tools and equipment. - Practical hands-on project - Google Sketch-Up - Introduction to using a sander